uts-ios-dev/BubblePop/docs/Project 2 Description.md

 It is quite possible that errors or ambiguities may be found in the specification.
 If so, updates will be placed on UTSOnline and announcements made regarding the amendment.
 It is your responsibility to keep up to date on such amendments and ensure you are using the latest version of the Project Description.

-If you discover an error, ambiguity, or bug, you will receive the maximum "Marker's discretion" credit (2 marks).
+If you discover an error or bug in the provided material, you will receive favorable marking.
 The following rules apply:

 1. It must be a report on the currently posted version of the material.
 2. It must be reported on the UTS Online discussion board to be accepted.
 3. It must be a genuine bug.
 By genuine I mean it requires me to amend the material.
 4. If a number of students post a report on the same bug, the first who posted will receive the mark.
-5. No matter how many bug reports you make, you can only get 2 marks.

 ## Return of Assessed Project